AegisIK/DistMLIP/README.md

 ## About

-DistMLIP is an easy-to-use, efficient library for running large-scale multi-GPU simulations using popular machine learning interatomic potentials (MLIPs).
+DistMLIP is an easy-to-use, efficient library for running graph-parallel, multi-GPU simulations using popular machine learning interatomic potentials (MLIPs).

-DistMLIP currently supports zero redundancy multi-GPU inference for MLIPs using graph parallelism.
+DistMLIP currently supports **zero redundancy multi-GPU inference** for MLIPs using graph parallelism.
 Unlike space partitioning via LAMMPS, there is no redundant calculation being performed.

 DistMLIP currently supports the following models: